ClubCedille/pypdf2_structures/README.md

 ## English

-In library [PyPDF2](https://pypi.org/project/PyPDF2/), the pages and fields of PDF files are immense object structures.
+In library [PyPDF2](https://pypi.org/project/PyPDF2/), the pages and fields of PDF files are complex object structures.
 This repository allows to write a representation of those structures in text files.

 Use this command to install the repository's dependencies.